-One of new Journey partners, Fiv Marbella outline why egg donation has become the treatment of choice for so many couples who travel to Spain
+One of new fertility journey partners, Fiv Marbella outline why egg donation has become the treatment of choice for so many couples who travel to Spain.

 Egg donation treatment is the procedure by which oocytes are received from a donor, and then matched to a recipient based on selection such as shared characteristics and a compatible blood group.
 These oocytes are then inseminated with sperm from the recipient’s partner or sperm donor.
 The resulting embryos are transferred to the uterus of the recipient woman in order to achieve gestation.

 This technique is mainly used in cases of early ovarian failure (whether spontaneous or because of surgery, chemotherapy or radiotherapy), genetic alterations in the gametes, serious maternal genetic diseases, previous failure of reproduction techniques or repeated failures of embryo implantation.

 According to the Spanish Fertility Society (SEF), this is the most effective assisted reproduction technique for achieving the longed-for pregnancy, in which patients who have already exhausted other possibilities such as artificial insemination or in vitro fertilization place their hopes.

 “The rigorous donor selection process is one of the reasons of the success of this technique, as it is based on the use of gametes from young women without reproductive pathology, and therefore of high biological quality“, Enrique Criado, Director of the clinic FIV Marbella.

 The FIV/ICSI Registry of the SEF for 2015 (based on latest data available) identifies pregnancy rates of 45.4% per cycle initiated and 54.5% per transfer.
 The data collected at Fiv Marbella is even more impressive: in 2016-2017, it had a pregnancy rate with transfer of 2 blastocysts of 86%, with vitrified oocytes.